bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 // }
 ```

-`key` is mandatory for a config, but if a feature has no config or no config value was matched against the context, the `key` will be `undefined`.
+`key` is mandatory for a config, but if a flag has no config or no config value was matched against the context, the `key` will be `undefined`.
 Make sure to check against this case when trying to use the configuration in your application. `payload` is an optional JSON value for arbitrary configuration needs.

 Just as `isEnabled`, accessing `config` on the object returned by `getFlags` does not automatically
 generate a `check` event, contrary to the `config` property on the object returned by `getFlag`.